luca-nik/mev_agent/exercises/first/Exercise1.md

 ```
 Where `input.json` is one of the three inputs provided.

-In this case, the keyword `partial_fill = false` in all the user orders, we are in a *Fly-or-kill* situation.
+In this case the keyword `partial_fill = false` in all the user orders, thus we are in a *Fly-or-kill* situation.

 In the following I report the solutions I obtained emplyoing my protocol and my program.